 Since our inception in 2016, we have been primarily engaged in research and development of eVTOL aircraft and have consequently incurred significant operating losses.
-Operating losses were €278.9 million and €400.6 million for the years ended December 31, 2022 and 2021, respectively.
-We expect to continue to incur losses and negative operating cash flows during 2023 and for the foreseeable future, until we successfully commence sustainable commercial operations.
+Operating losses were ε 270.7 million and ε 278.9 million for the years ended December 31, 2023 and 2022, respectively.
+We expect to continue to incur losses and negative operating cash flows during 2024 and for the foreseeable future, until we successfully commence sustainable commercial operations.